airtap/airtap/README.md

 You can specify either a specific javascript file(s) or a directory(s) to zuul.
 If you specify a directory, zuul will load all of the ```.js``` files in that directory.

+## mocha.opts

+If ```test/mocha.opts``` is available relative to your launch directory, then zuul will incorporate those options into the mocha setup.

 ## install

 ```shell